AlexFeng10000/shopify-free-gift-app/SCREENCAST_SCRIPT.md

 5. Demonstrate easy tier activation/deactivation

 **Narration**:
 "The results speak for themselves.
-Multi-tier gift strategies typically increase average order value by 35-50% compared to single-threshold systems.
+Multi-tier gift strategies help increase average order value compared to single-threshold systems.
 Customers love the progressive rewards, merchants see higher revenue, and the gamified experience increases customer satisfaction.
 The system works perfectly on mobile devices and can be adjusted in real-time based on performance data."

 ### Closing (30 seconds)
 **Screen**: Dashboard overview showing all active tiers